-Montserrat Trail to San Jerónimo Overlook, Barcelona
+Montserrat Trail to San Jerónimo Viewpoint, Barcelona

 The Montserrat trail is 7 kilometers up to the peak of the mountain, which is 1,236 meters high.
 There are two ways to go up: by San Miquel Shrine, or you can take the Sant Joan Funicular.
 The trail is not especially difficult and does not have a steep incline.
 Throughout the hike you’ll be able to see Santa María Stream.
 At several stages of the route there are concrete stairs instead of a trail.

 You’ll get your reward at the end of the trail, where you can take in a 360º view of the landscape.

 Descent of the Barranco de Masca, Tenerife